 - Emails sent to me regarding blog topics are not considered confidential and may be posted.

 Enjoy the content?
 Please feel free to donate as little or as much as you like.
 I added the donate button in December of 2010.
-I toyed with the idea of adding Google ads but felt that the donate button is less intrusive.
+I considered adding Google ads but based on feedback from reads opted for the donate button.

 I use an Amazon Associate id in my links to Amazon products.
 Don’t worry, I’m not getting rich off of it.